 Rosetta Stone focuses on contextual and immersive learning that’s great for kids who need crystal-clear examples.
 With adjustable settings to accurately gauge your child’s progress, this app adapts to their needs.
-Is your future word-warrior an avid manga (Japanese comics) reader?
-This app is best for paving their way towards achieving native-level reading skills.
+Is your future word warrior an avid manga (Japanese comics) reader?
+This app is great for paving their way towards achieving native-level reading skills.

-Pros: Tried and true methodology, superb user interface, and progressive levels.
+- Tried and true methodology with progressive levels.

-Rosetta Stone’s star feature is undoubtedly its immersive, no-translation method of teaching.
-This method helps children draw connections between words and their meanings directly in Japanese, as opposed to translating from their native language.
-It’s like your child being at a fun-fair where they’re wrapped up in the action, the Japanese action!
+- Immersive, no-translation method of teaching.
+This helps children draw connections between words and their meanings directly in Japanese, as opposed to translating from their native language.

-Your kiddo favorite animation, music video, or movie now comes with a language lesson.
+Your kiddo’s favorite animation, music video, or movie now comes with a language lesson.
 FluentU uses actual Japanese videos and gives them a learning twist with interactive captions in both languages.

 Utilizing the power of popular videos and Japanese culture, this app excels in making language learning an enjoyable experience for kids.
 With multiple quizzes and exercises that adapt to the learner’s progress, FluentU is ideal for kids who are highly tech-savvy.
 Who would have thought that watching a video of Pikachu dancing could teach your child Japanese?
 Welcome to the 21st century, dear parents!

-Which Apps For Learning Japanese For Kids Are Your Favorites?
+Which App For Learning Japanese For Kids Should You Choose?

-Is your child the champion of Ling for mastering Hiragana characters faster than a Shinkansen train?
+Is your child the champion of the Ling app for mastering Hiragana characters faster than a Shinkansen train?
 Or perhaps they’re cozying up with the friendly owl on Duolingo, racking up ‘XP’ while your heart racks up with pride.
-Maybe the film clips on FluentU have entranced them, making every ‘arigatou’ sound as magical as a Ghibli movie.
+Maybe the film clips on FluentU have entranced them, making every arigatou sound as magical as a Ghibli movie.